 With glasses now available in thinner, lightweight plastic frames, you can feel more comfortable even if you have a stronger prescription.
 HIgh index lenses improve the look of the glasses even further.

-Here is Mulberry frame, a chic cat-eye with gold metal accents that works great with thinner high index lenses:
+Here is Mulberry eyeglasses, a chic cat-eye with gold metal accents that works great with thinner high index lenses:

 High – index (no hyphen ) lenses are designed to be thinner and lighter than regular lenses and because they have a higher “index” of refraction.

-These round, vintage frames will compliment your look if you like to mix chic and retro:
+These round, vintage glasses will compliment your look if you like to mix chic and retro: